jrobind/thefrontendcoach.com/src/posts/maximise-your-code-learning-process-by-embracing-frustration.md

 Learners often give up after this honeymoon period not because they lack the talent or capabilities to become a developer, but because of inefficient learning practices.

-Learning for 99% of us is incredibly tough.
+Learning for the majority of us is incredibly tough.
 We all learn in different ways, and this is true, but different ways do not necessarily mean ‘effective’.
 Most of our learning approaches are passive which limits our ability to progress.
 We’re in a constant battle with our brains.
 Our brains are naturally hard-wired to pursue the path of least resistance, to find the easier, most dopamine laden routes.
 It’s your greatest asset but can be your greatest enemy too.
 Passive learning is an ideal middle ground that seems to appease both parties.
 It appeases you because you’ve made a deliberate effort to learn, to sink some time into something (your inner-voice is happy) whilst your brain is appeased because it doesn’t have to work too hard to structure any new knowledge or learning.

-Let’s define what we mean by passive learning within a code-learning context:
+Let’s define what we mean by passive learning within a coding context:

 * Watching tutorials or courses
 * Reading articles or books